Authentic Shotokan karate with The Japan Karate Association

 At its headquarters in Tokyo, The JKA employs a constant core of around 25 full-time instructors, under the lead of Ueki Masaaki 10th Dan, Shuseki Shihan (Chief Instructor).
-Selected from among the top exponents amongst peers, each has undergone an intensive training course and will have between 10 and 60 years-plus experience.
+Every one of these instructors has been selected from among the top exponents amongst peers, and undergone further intensive training.
+They will each have anywhere between 10 and 60 years-plus experience.

-Along with its governing board and technical committee, through the JKA World Federation, the roots of JKA Shotokan karate branch out across more then 100 countries worldwide.
-Its sole mission, to promote the benefits of karate.
+Along with its governing board and technical committee, the JKA has established the JKA World Federation, with roots branching out across more then 100 countries worldwide, with its sole mission being to promote the benefits of karate.

 Karate is not a mere sport, but a martial art.
 The aim is to harmonise both mind and body in balance, strength, perseverance and patience, for total confidence and self-mastery.The Japan Karate Association

 The Japan Karate Association in England is an organisation intent on the development, teaching and promotion of authentic JKA budo karate nationwide.
 The Chief Instructor is Ohta Yoshinobu 7th Dan.

 Ohta Sensei is a graduate of Takushoku University which has a fierce reputation for producing some of the best karate-ka.
 After graduating, he was accepted onto the famous JKA Instructor Course.
 It was around this time that Enoeda Keinosuke (1935-2003) 9th Dan, head of JKA Europe, was looking for a new assistant instructor.
 Ohta Sensei was selected and officially took up this role in 1982.

 Over the next 20 years, Ohta accompanied Enoeda Sensei in teaching karate all over the world, becoming a popular instructor in his own right, highly regarded for his exceptional technical ability and engaging teaching methods.